-609 Monitoring MSEC Bird and Bat Conservation Strategy and once during the cool season.
+Monitoring MSEC Bird and Bat Conservation Strategy and once during the cool season.
 Scavenger removal rates will be estimated following Warren- Hicks et al. (2012).
 Searcher proficiency trials will be conducted following the methods outlined in USFWS (2012b).
-Searcher proficiency trials will be conducted unbeknownst to the observers being tested.
+The searcher proficiency trials will be conducted unbeknownst to the observers being tested.
 Carcasses will be randomly placed along transects and discreetly marked in order to not alert the searcher that a trial is being conducted.
 All searchers participating in mortality monitoring will be tested.
 Analysis and Reporting: Two primary analyses will be conducted.
 The first will use Program DISTANCE to determine the most effective transect width to search for carcasses.
 The second will use Program MARK to estimate total number of mortalities controlling for detection rate, scavenging rate, and proximity to Project components.
+The following additional steps will be taken: Necropsies will only be completed in cases where mortalities are suspected to be unrelated to project infrastructure.
+Mortality monitoring may additionally be conducted on nearby lands that are not included in the project in order to establish an estimate of the background mortality rate in the vicinity of the project.Certainly!
+Below is the revised text with coreference resolution applied:

+---

-The following additional steps will be taken: cent Necropsies will only be completed in cases where mortalities are suspected to be unrelated to project infrastructure. cent Mortality monitoring may additionally be conducted on nearby lands that are not included in the project in order to establish an estimate of the background mortality rate in the vicinity of the project. cent Searcher bias and scavenger removal rates will be calculated using carcass detection and removal trials using the Warren-Hicks estimator; results will be adjusted to account for these factors. cent The results of the mortality analysis reports will be provided to both BLM and USFWS.
-If the post-construction mortality monitoring indicates that the Project is resulting in unanticipated and unacceptable impacts on any avian population (especially special status species), the Applicant will enhance study efforts and/or provide supplemental mitigation as described in Section 8, Adaptive Management 7.5 Nest Surveys If an active nest is identified within the Gen-Tie ROW or the SPGF, the Applicant will monitor the facilities for any avian interactions, including breeding and nesting activities, and will document the monitoring results, which can help identify areas of concern by tracking the specific locations where nesting might occur.
+Searcher bias and scavenger removal rates will be calculated using carcass detection and removal trials using the Warren-Hicks estimator; results will be adjusted to account for searcher bias and scavenger removal rates.
+The results of the mortality analysis reports will be provided to both BLM and USFWS.
+If the post-construction mortality monitoring indicates that the Project is resulting in unanticipated and unacceptable impacts on any avian population (especially special status species), the Applicant will enhance study efforts and/or provide supplemental mitigation as described in Section 8, Adaptive Management.
+If an active nest is identified within the Gen-Tie ROW or the SPGF, the Applicant will monitor the facilities for any avian interactions, including breeding and nesting activities, and will document the monitoring results, which can help identify areas of concern by tracking the specific locations where nesting might occur.
 Monitoring of active nests by the Applicant will continue during the life of the Project's operation.
 All nesting activities will be recorded using a two-page reporting form that identifies date, time, and location of the activity (Appendix B).
-25 | P a g e